Estimating Graph Dimension with Cross-validated Eigenvalues: Cross-validated eigenvalue estimation

 \section{Cross-validated eigenvalue estimation}

-In this section, we use Theorem~\ref{thm:cltA} to test the null hypothesis $H_0: \lambda(\tilde x_j) = 0$, where $\tilde x_j$ is an eigenvector of $\tilde A$.
-Section \ref{sec:alg} states the algorithm and Section \ref{sec:consistency} provides the main theoretical result, i.e., that it is consistent.
+In this section, we use Theorem~\ref{thm:cltA} to test the null hypothesis $H_0: \lambda_P(\tilde x_j) = 0$, where $\tilde x_j$ is the $j$th eigenvector of $\tilde A$.
+Ideally, the first $k$ eigenvectors will provide large values of $\lambda\test(\tilde x_j)$ for $j=1,2,...,k$, while the following eigenvectors have $\lambda\test(\tilde x_j) \approx 0$ for $j>k$, whose Z-scores distributed normally around zero (with variance one).
+Section \ref{sec:alg} states the algorithm and Section \ref{sec:consistency} provides the main theoretical result, i.e., this estimation is consistent.